PedroCristo/portfolio_project_1/README.md

 ![City Breaks Section](./assets/images/readme-images/home-page-city-trips-section.jpg)

-* This features has the same purpose as the Top Trip Section with a difference that when the card is hovered by the user the image zoom in.<br>
+* This feature has the same purpose as the Top Trip Section.
+The difference  is when the card is hovered by the user the image zoom in.<br>
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_1/home.html#city-trips)

 ### Partners Section